MorVo1/imvuck/README.md

 # imvuck
 ## Copy of brainfuck language.
-Made in cpp
+Made in cpp.
+WORKS BETTER ON LINUX.
 If you want to use the interpreter you should:
 - If you're on windows: `g++ main.cpp -o imvuck.exe`, then `.\imvuck.exe (optional) filename`
 - If you're on linux: `chmod +x imvuck.out`, then `./imvuck.out (optional) filename`